Celebrate Repeal Day: December 5

 Prohibition Timeline (for those of us who need a visual)

 Savor the Flavor

-- Brewers Association the trade association that works to promote and protect small and independent American brewers, their craft beers and the community of brewing enthusiasts.
+- Brewers Association: The trade association that works to promote and protect small and independent American brewers, their craft beers and the community of brewing enthusiasts.

-- American Homebrewers Association the community for an estimated 750,000 American’s who happily brew at home.
+- American Homebrewers Association: The community for an estimated 750,000 Americans who happily brew at home.

-- National Beer Wholesalers Association: the trade association of independent beer distributors.
+- National Beer Wholesalers Association: The trade association of independent beer distributors.